michakfromparis/graphql-codegen-rust/SECURITY.md

 ## Supported Versions

 We take security seriously.
-The following versions of `graphql-rust-codegen` are currently being supported with security updates:
+The following versions of `graphql-codegen-rust` are currently being supported with security updates:

 | Version | Supported          |
 | ------- | ------------------ |